-Just like you would add any other nut butter to your favorite smoothie, you can also do the same with tahini.
-It just makes a smoothie taste much creamier and more filling – plus, gives it a great boost of whole and healthy fats, extra protein, and an intense hit of nutrition to boot.
+Just like you would add any other nut butter to your favourite smoothie, you can also do the same with tahini.
+It just makes a smoothie taste much creamier and more filling.
+Plus, gives it a great boost of whole and healthy fats, extra protein, and an intense hit of nutrition to boot.

 3. MAKE EXTRA CREAMY NUT MILK

-Here’s this quick recipe I found for a creamy nut milk using either almonds or cashew nuts; all the same except I added my own twist of tahini and it really worked!:-
+Here’s this quick recipe for a creamy nut milk using either almonds or cashew nuts.
+You can add your tahini to these.

-- Soak 200 grams of almonds or cashew nuts overnight (I haven’t tried with any other kind yet).
+- Soak 200 grams of almonds or cashew nuts overnight.
 Start out by putting hot tap water on them to get them going.
 They will ideally swell up to about double their size, which will be easier on your blender.

-- For every cup of soaked cashews you will need about 3 cups of water, depending on how thick and creamy you want you milk.
+- For every cup of soaked cashews you will need about 3 cups of water, depending on how thick and creamy you want your milk.

-- Add your nuts and filtered or spring water to a good quality blender, and add a couple of dates for a tiny bit of sweetness (optional).
+- Add your nuts and filtered or spring water to a good quality blender.
+Add a couple of dates for a tiny bit of sweetness (optional).

 - Wizz up for 30 seconds.

 - Strain with either a sieve or muslin cloth.
 A muslin cloth will do a better job at getting any bits out, but I have yet to invest in one yet.

 - Finally, add a tablespoon of tahini paste and give one more quick blast in the blender.